ACharbonneau/2016-09-28-MSU/09-readQC.md

 |60	|1 in 1,000,000|	99.9999%|

 ## FastQC

-FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
+[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.

-The main functions of FastQC are
+The main functions of FastQC are:

 * Import of data from BAM, SAM or FastQ files (any variant)
 * Providing a quick overview to tell you in which areas there may be problems
 * Summary graphs and tables to quickly assess your data